Writer / Kristen Pawlak

 Color is critical in promoting a space conducive to relaxation.
 Choose a calming color palette.
 Lighter shades of gray, blue, and green often promote calmness.

 Improve storage so there is no clutter in sight.
 Clutter can instill a sense of chaos instead of calm.
+Renting a self storage unit for your extra stuff can help avoid clutter from piling up in your home because they will serve as your extra storage space.

 Flowers and plants can be visually and aromatically soothing.
 Certain scents can have a calming effect.
 White candles can add an air of serenity.
 Natural sunlight does wonders for one’s attitude.
 Let the sunshine in.

 If you have the space, create a reading or TV nook with a comfy upholstered chair, a chaise lounge, or a love seat.
+Have a look at TV beds that comes with free delivery.

 A small landing can be the perfect place to be transformed into an intimate reading room.
 A little love seat can be perfect for lounging.
 A closed book cabinet with glass doors could make for a classic library, and display for keepsakes and photos to conjure up those sentimental memories.
 Add an oversized coffee table to also serve as a place for resting the feet.
 Finish it off with a small accent chair to offer seating for a guest.